jasonmidul/jasonmidul/README.md

 ---

 ### 🌟 About Me
-<p>I'm Jason Midul, a passionate coder who loves turning ideas into reality through clean and efficient code.
+<p>I'm Mahorab Hossain Midul, a passionate coder who loves turning ideas into reality through clean and efficient code.
 Always learning, always building.</p>

 - 👨‍🎓 **Student** on a mission to learn, grow, and create.
 - 💡 Love tackling problems, fixing bugs, and exploring cool technologies.